1,000+ Opportunities

 Realtor® referral: Sarah Tahami, Helen Adams Realty $5,000 to be used for emergency shelter, rapid re-housing, and homelessness prevention for ten (10) veterans or veteran families at a cost of $500 per case.
 Realtor® referral: Lenore Pattillo, LNP Realty Group Workforce Housing Certificate Program Western Region Community Grants Program Canopy Housing Foundation is the charitable arm of the Canopy Realtor® Association.

-Based on current listing details, eligibility includes: Nonprofit organizations in Mecklenburg, Iredell, and Haywood counties, North Carolina.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit organizations operating in Mecklenburg, Iredell, and Haywood counties, North Carolina.
+Confirm the full requirements in the official notice before applying.